 Benefit #2: Better Insulin Control

-Even if you’re not diabetic, you should still be aware of your insulin level fluctuations.
+Even if you don't have diabetes, you should still be aware of your insulin level fluctuations.
 Insulin controls how well your body stores and uses fuel, namely carbs.
-But carb-rich foods aren’t the only culprits to spike insulin levels — all foods have an insulin response.
-By dialing back the frequency of your meals, you’ll decrease the number of spikes daily and gain better control of your insulin.
+But carb-rich foods aren't the only culprits to spike insulin levels — all foods have an insulin response.
+By dialing back the frequency of your meals, you'll decrease the number of spikes daily and gain better control of your insulin.
 Over time, this improves insulin sensitivity, decreasing the risk of diabetes and helping you store more fuel for muscle and less for fat.

 Read more: 13 DOs and DON'TS of Intermittent Fasting

 At the most basic level, you need to burn more calories than you're consuming to lose body fat.
 By pushing breakfast back from 6 a.m. to 10 a.m., you'll have a shorter time frame in which to eat.
 For most people, this shorter eating window is enough to jump-start fat loss simply because they have less time and consume fewer calories.
 Just make sure you're not creating an unhealthy cycle of binging and fasting.

 Pushing breakfast back gives you the ability to have larger, more satiating meals.
 So if you're eating 2,000 calories a day, but push your first meal back, you're allowed to eat greater portions throughout the day (two to three meals as opposed to four to six).

 Read more: Could Intermittent Fasting Solve Your Weight-Loss Plateau?